Burrito Bowls

 This post may contain affiliate links.
 Read my full disclosure policy.

 Who doesn’t love a burrito bowl?
-It’s a satisying way to bring together all your favorite flavors in one beautiful, colorful dish.
-These burrito bowls have two essential components: an easy grilled chicken recipe that’s perfect for grilling season, and a spicy green sauce that you’ll want to put on everything.
-The toppings are entirely up to you—fresh corn, beans, tomatoes, cucumbers, avocado, or whatever suits your taste.
+It’s such a satisfying way to pull together all your favorite flavors in one colorful, crowd-pleasing dish.
+This version starts with an easy grilled chicken recipe and a bold, zesty green sauce you’ll want to put on everything.
+From there, you can riff—use any grain you like for the base (rice, quinoa, etc.), then pile on your favorite toppings like corn, beans, tomatoes, avocado, cucumbers, shredded lettuce, cheese, or whatever’s in the fridge.

 “This is such a delicious recipe!
 My tween has declared it her favorite meal and my little guy loves that he can build his own bowl to his liking…Fantastic for next day lunch as well!”